Lunar craters: History

 Grove Karl Gilbert suggested in 1893 that the Moon's craters were formed by large asteroid impacts.
 Ralph Baldwin in 1949 wrote that the Moon's craters were mostly of impact origin.
 Around 1960, Gene Shoemaker revived the idea.
 According to David H. Levy, Shoemaker "saw the craters on the Moon as logical impact sites that were formed not gradually, in eons, but explosively, in seconds."

-Evidence collected during the Apollo Project and from unmanned spacecraft of the same period proved conclusively that meteoric impact, or impact by asteroids for larger craters, was the origin of almost all lunar craters, and by implication, most craters on other bodies as well.
+Evidence collected during the Apollo Project and from uncrewed spacecraft of the same period proved conclusively that meteoric impact, or impact by asteroids for larger craters, was the origin of almost all lunar craters, and by implication, most craters on other bodies as well.

 The formation of new craters is studied in the lunar impact monitoring program at NASA.
 The biggest recorded crater was caused by an impact recorded on March 17, 2013.
 Visible to the naked eye, the impact is believed to be from an approximately 40 kg meteoroid striking the surface at a speed of 90,000 km/h.

 In March 2018, the discovery of around 7,000 formerly unidentified lunar craters via convolutional neural network developed at the University of Toronto Scarborough, Canada was announced.
 A similar study in December 2020 identified around 109,000 new craters using a deep neural network.